-These mindsets and beliefs around money are often times rooted from our upbringing.
-They are mostly because of the beliefs that were instilled in us or experiences we had with money while growing up.
+These mindsets and beliefs around money are oftentimes rooted in our upbringing.
+They are mostly because of the beliefs that were instilled in us or the experiences we had with money while growing up.
 These beliefs differ DRASTICALLY from person to person.

 The definition of a “money-mindset” is your overriding beliefs around money.
 These beliefs will affect the way you make decisions about money and it will make a big impact on your ability to achieve goals around money.

 When I first started working, I didn’t even know there was such a thing as a “money mindset”, let alone how much it would affect me.